BigDataBiology/SemiBin/docs/faq.md

 However, SemiBin is not optimized for this setting and all the benchmarking in the manuscript is performed on short-read assemblies.
 You may consider using SemiBin as part of a multi-algorithm approach followed by dereplication, but on its own it will be likely outperformed by methods specifically addressing long-read data (e.g., [GraphMB](https://doi.org/10.1101/2022.02.25.481923)).

 How to adapt the approach of SemiBin to long-read data is part of ongoing research.
+We are very keen to test these approaches.
+Please, feel free get it touch ([shaojun@big-data-biology.org](mailto:shaojun@big-data-biology.org) or [luispedro@big-data-biology.org](mailto:luispedro@big-data-biology.org)) if you have any long-read data that you'd be willing to share and we will attempt to provide you with the resulting bins.

+## Does SemiBin work for eukaryotic genomes?

+The answer given above for long-read data applies _verbatim_ here:
+SemiBin can be applied, but has not been as extensively tested as for the case of prokaryotics and it is possible (even likely) that parameters may need to be adjusted for this use case.

+As above, we are very keen to test SemiBin for these data and ask that, if you have eukaryotic metagenomics data, you feel free to get in touch ([shaojun@big-data-biology.org](mailto:shaojun@big-data-biology.org) or [luispedro@big-data-biology.org](mailto:luispedro@big-data-biology.org)).